Top 10 Tips to Make Money With Avon (and Other Direct Sales Businesses)

 Many other representatives craftier than I also make gift baskets to sell for an extra cost.
 They often include a set, such as a scent collection from the Skin So Soft line, or a combination of curated products, like lipstick, blush, eyeliner and a coordinating nail polish.

 When I first started selling Avon, I had countless potential customers ask me for a book - and I had to leave them empty-handed.
 Who knows how many sales I missed that way.
+I was always surprised that so many people were so interested in Avon products, even when I was so sure of them myself.
 Learn from my mistake and make sure you always have brochures on hand with your complete contact information.

 If your budget allows, always try to keep full-size products in your home - or better yet in your car - for a quick sale.
 Popular products such as eyeliner, hand cream, and Skin So Soft bath oil are impulse buys that customers never regret.